Skip to main content

 Ranima's words stunned Ajabde as Ratan whispered to her... " surprise"

-She still couldn't believe the what How and when as he smiled at her.
+She still couldn't believe how and when, as he smiled at her.

 " Next week will be perfect for the Sagaai."

-Kunwar Pratap was about to walk in when he hid himself noticing the elders there.
-She Sa his reflection in the mirror.
-With a hand gesture, he told her to come out and she nodded no. They didn't realize the elders were smiling.
+Kunwar Pratap was about to walk in when he hid himself, noticing the elders there.
+She saw his reflection in the mirror.
+With a hand gesture, he told her to come out, and she nodded no. They didn't realise the elders were smiling.

 Sajja Bai stunned Pratap.